CMMI guidelines for REU supplements

 - CMMI provides support for one REU student per active award in an amount up to $8,000, with the exception that an additional $8,000 in support may be provided for a second student if that student is a pre-selected woman, minority or disabled student.

-- If the REU student is pre-selected, the student's CV must be provided with the supplement proposal.
+- If the REU student is pre-selected, the student's CV must be provided as a Supplementary Document.
 If the REU student is not pre-selected, the recruitment process and selection criteria must be outlined.

 - Requests for REU supplements must be made on an annual basis, and expiring awards may not receive a no-cost extension only to enable the principal investigator to submit an REU supplement request.